Danish55555/Eat-and-Split/README.md

-# Eat-and-Split
+# Eat and Split Application
-A react app to pay and split bill between You and your friend
+- Eat with friends and split the bill between yourself and friend
+- You can add new friends also